ckan/ckanapi/README.md

 ## ckanapi

-This module a thin wrapper around the CKAN's action API.
+A thin wrapper around the CKAN's action API.
 It may be used from within a plugin or separate from CKAN entirely.

 Making an API Request: